K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 webuser_azs: [z6]                                                        # webuser : azs
 webuser_instances: 1                                                     # webuser : instances (1)
 webuser_vm_type: "small"                                                 # webuser : vm type
-webuser_monitoring: false                                                # webuser : monitoring 사용 여부. true일 경우 앱 상세정보에서 모니터링창이 활성화 된다.
+webuser_monitoring: false                                                # webuser : Whether monitoring is used.
+If true, the monitoring window is activated in the app details.
-webuser_automaticapproval: false                                         # webuser : 회원가입시 PaaS-TA에 접속 가능 여부. true일 경우 관리자 포탈에서 승인을 해주어야 접근이 가능하다.
+webuser_automaticapproval: false                                         # webuser : Whether you can access PaaS-TA when signing up.
+If true, you must approve it on the administrator portal to access it.
-user_app_size: 0                                                         # webuser : 사용자 myApp 배포시 용량제한 여부 (값이 0일경우 무제한)
+user_app_size: 0                                                         # webuser :Limit capacity when deploying user myApp (unlimited if value is 0)

 # ETC INFO
 portal_default_api_name: "PaaS-TA"                                       # ETC : default api name (e.g. PaaS-TA {Version})